Common health issues

 Sometimes the jaw is smaller than is usual.
 This may cause additional problems.

 Oral hygiene is particularly important.
+Do tell your dentist about the KS/XXY diagnosis.

-Probably because of poor muscle tone, many KS/XXY folk have a rather unbalanced way of walking.
+Possibly because of poor muscle tone, many KS/XXY folk have a rather unbalanced way of walking.
 Physiotherapy and keeping active will help.